Before buying a house in Italy. What should you know?

-What you absolutely must understand before buying a property in Italy
+What you absolutely must understand before buying a house in Italy

-In order to make your purchase as safe and efficient as possible, before buying a property in Italy, you should understand how the process works and who you should involve.
+In order to make your purchase as safe and efficient as possible, before buying a house in Italy, you should understand how the process works and who you should involve.

 When you visit a country for a holiday, cultural differences are charming and exciting.
 This changes dramatically when you make an investment or move to that country.